Kwidzyn: Points of interest

-The main landmark is the Kwidzyn Castle, a 14th century Brick Gothic Ordensburg castle and cathedral complex of the Pomesanian Cathedral Chapter, which now houses a museum.
+The main landmark is the Kwidzyn Castle, a 14th-century Brick Gothic Ordensburg castle and cathedral complex of the Pomesanian Cathedral Chapter, which now houses a museum.
 It is listed as a Historic Monument of Poland.
 The adjacent co-cathedral of St. John the Evangelist was built between 1343 and 1384, and serves as a co-cathedral of the Roman Catholic Diocese of Elbląg.
 It contains the tombs of three Grand Masters of the Teutonic Knights as well as numerous bishops.
 A bridge connects the castle to a sewer tower which was once situated on a river that has since dried up.

 Other sights include the Appellate Court for Kwidzyn County, the town hall, the Holy Trinity church, the Saint Padre Pio chapel, various government buildings and old townhouses.

 Economy

-A branch of International Paper is located in Kwidzyn, as is the Kwidzyn School of Management.

-The second biggest employer in Kwidzyn is Jabil, a global electronics manufacturing services company.

-The city has lower average crime and unemployment rates when compared with the national average rates of Poland.
-These lower rates are attributed to sports programmes for youth such as MMTS Kwidzyn (handball) and MTS Basket Kwidzyn.
+Kwidzyn has one of Poland's largest pulp mills.
+Established in 1971 as the state-owned Zakłady Celulozowo-Papiernicze, it was privatized and sold to International Paper in 1992.
+Since 2021, it has been operated by Mayr-Melnhof.
+The second biggest employer is Jabil, an electronics manufacturing services company.
+There is also a branch of Powisla University.